snowflakedb/SnowAlert/docs/src/pages/start.rst

     --mount type=bind,source="$HOME/.snowsql",target=/root/.snowsql \
       snowsec/snowalert ./install

-For a simpler installation which skips the KMS encryption layer, you can simply run:
+For a simpler installation which skips the KMS encryption layer, you can run:

 .. code::